brincolnar/angular-quick-start/README.md

 - add modules to AppModule
 - every component must be declared in exactly one NgModule

+2. Display list
+- *ngFor directive to iterate a list
+- *ngIf to conditionally include or exclude a block of HTML.
+- toggle a CSS style class with a class binding.

+3. Create a feature component
+- created separate reusable component
+- used property binding to give parent control over the chidl
+- used @Input decorator to make hero property available for binding by parent component

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.

 ## Development server